What was Deacon Jones' Net Worth and Salary?

-Deacon Jones Net Worth and Salary: Deacon Jones was an American professional football player who had a net worth of $2.5 million at the time of his death in 2013.
-He played defensive end in the National Football League for the Los Angeles Rams, San Diego Chargers, and the Washington Redskins.
+Deacon Jones was an American professional football player who had a net worth of $2.5 million at the time of his death in 2013.
+Deacon Jones played defensive end in the National Football League for the Los Angeles Rams, San Diego Chargers, and the Washington Redskins.
 He was known for quarterback "sacks," a term which he coined.
 Jones was nicknamed "the Secretary of Defense" and is regarded as one of the greatest defensive players of all time.

 Deacon played most of his 14 seasons in the NFL with the Rams, where he earned All-Pro honors five years in a row.
 In 1980, Jones was inducted into the Pro Football Hall of Fame, and in 1999, The Sporting News ranked him number 13 on their list of 100 Greatest Football Players.
 In 2013, Deacon passed away at his home in Anaheim Hills, California.
 He was battling lung cancer and heart disease.